-In fact, some, including this author, would argue that the transportation system is the most important utility, since it supports the supply of all the necessities to the human population including; food, shelter, clothing, water, sewer, electricity, education, recreation, health care, law and order, entertainment, etc. When it is not functioning properly, these essential needs are delayed and sometimes not available.
+In fact, some, including this author, would argue that the transportation system is the most important utility, since it supports the supply of all the necessities to the human population including; food, shelter, clothing, water, sewer, electricity, education, recreation, health care, law and order, entertainment, etc. When it is not functioning properly, which unfortunately tends to be more the rule these days than the exception, these essential needs are delayed and sometimes not available.

 Case in point, the just released Texas A&M Transportation Institute’s “2012 Annual Urban Mobility Report,” which that notes that congestion on the nation’s roadways continues to:

-2. Increase environmental damage because of unnecessary idling in traffic; and
+§ Increase environmental damage because of unnecessary idling in traffic; and,

 Add to the evidence the myriad reports from the American Society of Civil Engineers, Building America’s Future and others on the state of disrepair and the backlog of needed improvements to the nation’s transportation system, and it’s increasingly clear that the nation’s transportation system is indeed a vital utility that is losing its utility.

 There are at least three factors at the heart of this matter.
 They include:

 - A steady growth in the overall population;

 - Increased demand for transportation facilities because of growth in economic activity; and,